-- \ Different participants within the same household may make different choices as to number of visits - \\ Unless a venous blood draw is scheduled, home visits will be non-contact (participant self-swab of nose and throat, questionnaire; study worker stays 2m away from household at all times; capillary blood draw if participant has been randomly selected for blood draw and consented).
+- Different participants within the same household may make different choices as to number of visits - Unless a venous blood draw is scheduled, home visits will be non-contact (participant self-swab of nose and throat, questionnaire; study worker stays 2m away from household at all times; capillary blood draw if participant has been randomly selected for blood draw and consented).
 Contact home visit will include participant self-swab of nose and throat, questionnaire and venous blood draw (only up to protocol v8.0 phased out from protocol v9.0).
-If anyone in the household is symptomatic, self-isolating or shielding, then the visit will be non-contact even if venous blood draw was scheduled. - † Blood draw in those aged 16 years and older.
-Those aged 2-11 years will only have a nose and throat swab taken by their parent/carer who will answer the questionnaire for them; those 12-15 years will self-swab and be administered the short questionnaire, but are not eligible for the blood draw. - ‡ All participants from households where any individual tests positive for virus (new infection) on a nose and throat swab will also be approached for consent for a blood draw as soon as possible and then at further monthly visits to the end of their original follow-up. - ¥ Participants will be asked for consent to continue monthly visits to April 2022 (consent forms through protocol v6.0 specified participation for 12 months only, so additional consent is required). - Note: in Phase I, selection of households to be approached for blood draw was based on previous participation in one of the surveys from which households were drawn.
+If anyone in the household is symptomatic, self-isolating or shielding, then the visit will be non-contact even if venous blood draw was scheduled. - + Up to and including protocol v10.0, blood draw in those aged 16 years and older.
+Those aged 2-11 years will only have a nose and throat swab taken by their parent/carer who will answer the questionnaire for them; those 12-15 years will self-swab and be administered the short questionnaire, but are not eligible for the blood draw.
+From protocol 11.0, those aged 5-15 years in households where at least one adult is already providing fingerprick blood samples may provide consent for optional blood draw every other month. - All participants from households where any individual tests positive for virus (new infection) on a nose and throat swab will also be approached for consent for a blood draw as soon as possible and then at further monthly visits to the end of their original follow-up. - ¥ Participants will be asked for consent to continue monthly visits to April 2022 (consent forms through protocol v6.0 specified participation for 12 months only, so additional consent is required). - Note: in Phase I, selection of households to be approached for blood draw was based on previous participation in one of the surveys from which households were drawn.
 This is random with respect to household.